UltraEngine/Benchmarks/README.md

 ## Results

+In each test, Ultra Engine outperforms Leadwerks, Unity, or both by a factor greater than 10x.
 All measurements were recorded using a PC with a quad-core Intel Core i7-7700K CPU @4.20 GHz and an Nvidia GeForce 1080 GTX GPU with driver 471.41 installed, on Windows 10.

 ### Instanced Geometry Test